 Audits are essential for two main reasons.
 First, independent cybersecurity experts analyze codes and discover vulnerabilities.
 They give important feedback which helps developers and engineers to improve their services.

 Second, to be a credible VPN, it’s necessary to provide as many proofs as possible.
-Customers are often not aware of what goes on under the hood of a VPN service – it requires both technical and legal knowledge.
+Customers are often not aware of what is a VPN and how it works – it requires both technical and legal knowledge.
 Audits inform the public about the general state of the service, minus possible marketing clichés.

 Thus, we decided to complete our first 3rd party audit and approached Cure53 to test our Chrome and Firefox extensions.
 Why them?
 Cure53 is an industry-leading web security service provider, dedicating their efforts to testing various online services.